-When using the CDP-based remote debugger in Firefox, there are three different programs/components running simultaneously:
+When using the CDP-based remote agent in Firefox, there are three different programs/components running simultaneously:

 the client, being the out-of-process script or library (such as Puppeteer) or web inspector frontend you use to control and retrieve information out of Firefox;